-Retail Guidelines
+Retail Regulations

-- L. Retail façades shall have a minimum glazing area of 60%.
-Restaurants, bars and cafes shall consider operable doors facing streets to integrate with the outdoor environment. - M. Retail establishments shall be lit in the warmer spectrum (similar to incandescent lamps).
-Avoid a uniform wash of light. - N. Retail entrances shall have alcoves between 15 and 100 square feet in size, paved to match the sidewalk. - O. Large floorplate retail (greater than 10,000 leasable square feet) shall consider setting back the larger floor plate use to accommodate smaller commercial spaces along the frontage and should properly address the public realm to support active street life. - P. Stand-alone retail buildings are discouraged.
-If stand-alone retail is unavoidable, the building shall have a distinctive roofline, upper story mezzanines and terraces are recommended, and adaptable for changes in future users. - Q. Retail uses shall refer to the standalone signage guidelines document.
+- K. Retail façades shall have a minimum glazing area of 60%.
+Restaurants, bars and cafes shall consider operable doors facing streets to integrate with the outdoor environment. - L. Retail establishments shall be lit in the warmer spectrum (similar to incandescent lamps).
+Avoid a uniform wash of light. - M. Retail entrances shall have alcoves between 15 and 100 square feet in size, payed to match the sidewalk. - N. Large floorplate retail (greater than 10,000 leasable square feet) shall consider setting back the larger floor plate use to accommodate smaller commercial spaces along the frontage and, if relevant, properly address the public realm to support active street life. - O. Stand-alone retail buildings are discouraged.
+If stand-alone retail is unavoidable, the building shall have a distinctive roofline and be adaptable for changes in future users.
+Upper story mezzanines and terraces are recommended. - P. Retail uses shall refer to the standalone signage guidelines document.